cuzoaru90/bloc-jams-angular/README.md

 ### Assets/Images

-Add images to the `app/assets/images` directory.
+ Extra assets can be included by dragging images to the `app/assets/images` directory.
+The same applies for mp3s.
 To reference images in HTML, use the path `/assets/images/<image file name>.jpg`.
 For example, to include the image called `bloc-white-logo.png`, the path for the `src` attribute in the HTML would be:

 ```html
 <img src="/assets/images/bloc-white-logo.png">